 Should you have any questions about privacy protection, limit use and disclosure, a member of our Privacy & Data Management Group can assist.

 Ryan Berger is a leading privacy and employment lawyer, with a primary focus on providing strategic advice to businesses and employers.

 Ryan leads the firm’s Privacy Group and routinely advises public and private sector ...

-Amit is a summer student in the Vancouver office of Lawson Lundell.
-He is interested in exploring all practice areas with a particular interest in corporate and real estate matters.
+Amit is an articling student in the Vancouver office of Lawson Lundell.
+He is interested in exploring all practice areas with a particular interest in banking, corporate, and real estate matters.

-Amit is currently working towards his Juris Doctor ...
+Amit received his Juris Doctor at the ...